erisfully/g3-quizboard-assessment/README.md

 - Show the possible answers to the question
 - Upon selecting an answer, show the correct answer and indicate if they were incorrect
-- Disable the all of the possible answer buttons up an answer selection
+- Disable the all of the possible answer buttons upon answer selection
 - Keep track of the progress of the quiz (1/4 where 1 is the question they are on and 4 is the total questions)
 - Upon completing the quiz a user should be presented with their score as a